stevens68/TwixT_for_open_spiel/README.md

 ## InformationStateTensor
 * for each player we ignore the opponent's boarder lines, so the size of a plane is board_size x (board_size-2).
 * for each player there are 5 planes: 1 plane for the unlinked pegs and 4 planes for the links pointing to eastern directions (North-North-East, East-North-East, East-South-East, South-South-East).
 See example below.
-Plane 1 is for the unlinked pegs only, because the linked ones can be derived from the other four planes.
+We consider the unlinked pegs only, because the linked ones can be derived from the other four planes.
 * Plane 11 encodes the player to move next: all 0 for player 1, all 1 for player 2.
 * The state vector has shape {11, board_size, board_size-2}